EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 <img src="magento-2-creating-a-custom-theme/paint-orange-blue.jpg" alt="Orange and Blue" />
 [Photo](https://flic.kr/p/Se3vkA) by [Maria Eklind](https://www.flickr.com/photos/mariaeklind/), [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/)

 In my previous post, we went through the steps needed to <a href="/blog/2020/04/01/magento-2-creating-a-custom-module" target="_blank">create a custom module in Magento 2</a>.
-While modules consist on a set of functions to add new features to Magento, a theme controls how these features, and the entire website in general, will be displayed to the user.
+While modules consist on a set of classes to add new features to Magento, a theme controls how these features, and the entire website in general, will be displayed to the user.
 As stated in the <a href="https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/themes/theme-overview.html" target="_blank">Magento guide</a>, a theme uses a combination of custom templates, layouts, styles and/or images to provide a consistent look-and-feel across a Magento store.

 ### Creating a new Magento 2 theme